google/import-mailbox-to-gmail/README.md

+#Import .mbox files to Google Apps for Work

 This script allows Google Apps admins to import mbox files in bulk for their users.

 You only authorize it once using a service account, and then it can import mail into the mailboxes of all users in your domain.